What is Energy Efficiency?

 Improving the energy efficiency of your space doesn’t have to be a huge undertaking; in fact, in most cases, it’s a matter of making a few minor, but important, changes in your habits around the house.
 Here are some tips to help you discover and combat common energy efficiency problems that might impact your home.

-- Connect electronic equipment to power strips and turn off when not in use.
+- Connect electronic equipment to power strips and turn off strip when not in use.

 - Change light bulbs to ENERGY STAR rated compact florescent bulbs, (CFL) and be sure to recycle them properly.

-- Check out one of Bluegrass Greensource’s Energy Audit Kits from your local library.
+- Check out one of Bluegrass Greensource’s Energy Audit Kits from your local library in Fayette County.
+Residents outside of Fayette County can check out a kit from our office.

-- Unplug your any battery charges and power adaptors when not in use, (like your cell phone charger!)
+- Unplug any battery chargers and power adaptors when not in use, (like your cell phone charger!)

 - Turn your water heater temperature down to 120 degrees.